This article explains how to use UploaderWiz for a number of features, including uploading files.

 Important: Enter ignoredvalue when you would rather use a shared access security token with the Token parameter as instructed in the bullet below.

 - Token: (recommended) The shared access security token.
 Use this as an alternative to the the Secretkey parameter.
-Read the Generate a shared access signature token for an Azure Storage Account to be used with UploaderWiz article for more information.
+Microsoft provides directions to generate the correct SAS.

 - Container: (mandatory) The name of the public blob container on the Azure Storage Account where the folder and files will be uploaded.
-Note: this is not needed for Home Directory migrations, when using the -homedrive true parameter.
+This is not needed for Home Directory migrations, when using the -homedrive true parameter.